Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 The Conference Area represents what your guests see when they first enter your event space.
 Therefore, whatever you want your guests to see easily, please make sure to place this within this conference area space.

-For example in the picture below, all the tables, seats, billboards, green room, sponsors, and floor are within the conference area layer, thus all these elements will be seen by guests entering into an event with the floor plan below:
+For example in the picture below, all the tables, seats, content banner, green room, sponsors, and floor are within the conference area layer, thus all these elements will be seen by guests entering into an event with the floor plan below:

 The conference area also must be rectangular in shape.
 You can play around with size if you like, but the ideal conference area size is 2200 pixels x 1300 pixels (width x height), with a 16:10 aspect ratio (Remember, most laptops, desktops, and computers have an aspect ratio of between 16:9 and 16:10).